 After an abdominal hysterectomy, you’ll stay in the hospital for 3 to 5 days.
 Recovery time is longer -- about 4 to 6 weeks.

 Complications are rare, but can include excessive bleeding, infection, or damage to your urinary system or intestines.

 During this surgery, the surgeon removes your uterus and the tissues next to it.
-He’ll also remove about 1 inch of the vagina next to your cervix.
-And, he may take some of the lymph nodes from your pelvic area.
+They’ll also remove about 1 inch of the vagina next to your cervix.
+And, they may take some of the lymph nodes from your pelvic area.
 These are pockets of immune system tissue that are about the size of a pea.

 He’ll leave your ovaries and fallopian tubes, unless it’s medically necessary to take them, too.

 Most of the time, this surgery is performed through your abdomen.
 But your doctor may be able to use laparoscopy to remove your uterus through your vagina.
 This results in less blood loss, and maybe a shorter hospital stay.